-KIDS for the BAY Programs for Schools turn school students onto science, connect students with nature, empower students to become active Environmentalists and provide professional development for classroom teachers.
+KIDS for the BAY Programs for Schools turn school students onto hands-on science learning, connect students with nature, empower students to become active Environmentalists and provide professional development and ongoing support for partner classroom teachers.
 All programs are aligned with Next Generation Science Standards and the Common Core Curriculum.
 Parent participation is actively encouraged.

 KIDS for the BAY will engage your entire elementary school community in hands-on science lessons and Environmental Action Projects.
 Each grade level will adopt a special habitat and learn how the school neighborhood, local creeks, the San Francisco Bay and the Pacific Ocean are inter-connected in the unique San Francisco Bay estuary watershed.

 Bay Estuary Classroom Workshops bring the San Francisco Bay estuary to life in your classroom with engaging hands-on activities.
 Young scientists investigate animals and plants that live in the bay, create a three-dimensional bay model, and make food chain connections.

 Field Trip Explorations take students and teachers on exciting Field Trips to explore aquatic ecosystems.
 Each experience involves close-up, hands-on encounters with nature in a creek, bay, or ocean habitat.

 We also offer Walnut Creek Field Trip Explorations: Civic Park for schools in Walnut Creek.

 Thanks to the generous support of our foundation, corporate and government funders and our individual donors, KIDS for the BAY is able to offer scholarship programs, either for our most low-income, urban school partners, or for schools located in a particular city.
 Please contact us to determine if your school qualifies for one of the scholarship programs described below.